Chilean corvette Abtao: Career of Abtao

 Abtao was commissioned on 1 June 1867, after the Chinchas war, under the command of Capitán de Fragata Enrique Simpson Baeza later was she under command of Galvarino Riveros Cárdenas and 1868 she brought help to Arica after the 1868 Arica earthquake.

 Under Capitan de Corbeta Francisco Rondizzoni de la Cotera she made a hydrographic survey of the Chilean coast between Mataquito River and the Tumán Bay.

 On 12 February 1873 she was put under the command of Capitán de Corbeta Jorge Montt Alvarez and she sail to the Strait of Magellan to a hydrographic survey as she did up 1876 between the Parallel 23°S and the Caleta del Cobre.

 According to Oscar Bermudez Miral, the corvette Abtao set sail under the command of Commander F. Rondizzoni, member of the Northern Atacama Coastal Exploration Committee, tasked with making studies as proposed by Minister Victorio Lastarria.
 Also aboard the steamship Abtao were the engineers Eugenio Plazolles and Macario Sierralta who were under government orders to do reconnaissance work along the northern Atacama coast.
 They set sail on 21 October 1876 from Mejillones, arriving the next night at Antofagasta.
 There, the engineers Sierralta and Plazolles chose the elderly miner Secundino Corvalan, who was familiar with the area, to help them reach the interior of the desert in the area between the 24th parallel and Caleta el Cobre, some 15 or 16 nautical miles south of that parallel.

 According to Bermudez, as the corvette Abtao continued further south of Caleta el Cobre, the members of the expedition observed that the mountain range was further and further from the coast and, in its place, a wide plane appeared.
 In front of the expedition was Caleta de Remiendos and the ravine of the same name.
 The members of the expedition had located the conditions necessary for the establishment of a port, as well as an overland means of communication with the desert interior.

 1877 Abtao could not be sold and was used as transporter until 1878 when she was sold for $18,000.

 At the beginning of the War of the Pacific she was bought by the Chilean Government for $25,000 and armed with four 150 lb and four 40 lb guns and set sail for Callao with the Chilean Fleet as planned by Almirante Juan Williams Rebolledo.

 On 28 August 1879 she fought off Antofagasta together with Magallanes against Huáscar.

 She was involved in almost all Chilean expeditions and landings during the war.
 In the final stages of the war she was refitted completely.

-At the beginning of the 1891 Chilean Civil War she sailed out of Valparaiso harbour and adhered to the cause of the Congress.
+At the beginning of the 1891 Chilean Civil War she sailed out of Valparaíso harbour and adhered to the cause of the Congress.